medvir/SmaltAlign/README.md

 The path to the working directory has to be adapted in the first line.

 ### spreadvcf.R
-`spreadvcf.R` is an R script to combine vcf and consenus for Cyril.
+`spreadvcf.R` is an R script to combine vcf and consenus sequence and make wobble bases for Cyril.
 The path to the working directory has to be adapted in the first line.